bandito52/all-COD-Cbuf_addTexts/README.md

 # You, yes You!

-Got a patch? new build executable? or a COD that isnt listed?
+Got a patch? new build executable? or a COD/executable that isnt listed?
 Make an issue here with the file/link and it can be added!